tpietruszka/hyperspace_explorer/README.md

 - `mongo db name` - name of the mongoDB database to store results in
 - optional params: mongoDB URI (if not localhost, or if password is required), interval to query for new tasks

+##### Browsing experiment results

+This project (ab)uses [Sacred](https://github.com/IDSIA/sacred) to collect and store information about each run.

+One of the benefits: we can use one of many ready-made dashboards for Sacred, e.g.  [Omniboard](https://github.com/vivekratnavel/omniboard) - highly recommended, works out of the box, many impressive features.

 ##### Structuring a project
 TODO